oceanprotocol/cdt-algorithms/peppers_and_grayscale/README.md

 ### Usage

-To run the grayscale algorithm on the `lena.png` image, follow these steps.
+To run the grayscale algorithm on the `peppers.tiff` image, follow these steps.
-The grayscale image will be saved in `output/grayscale.png`.
+The grayscale image will be saved in `grayscale.png`.

 ```console
 python grayscale.py local